11th Nelson Mandela World Human Rights Moot Court Competition

 - Centre for Human Rights, University of Pretoria

-- Academy on Human Rights, American University, Washington College of Law
+- Academy on Human Rights and Humanitarian Law, American University, Washington College of Law

 - United Nations Human Rights Council Branch (HRCB) at the Office of the High Commissioner for Human Rights (OHCHR).